abrahamsj/InterviewPrep/README.md

   Stretch Goals
   - Add more questions
   - Make multiple choice
-  - All specific words or phrasing to be correct even if its not the exact answer
+  - Allow specific words or phrasing to be correct even if its not the exact answer